Form 1096: Know when to use this form for contractor compensation

 This form is exclusively for any business owner who files paper Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G.
 If you file any of those forms—and paper file—you’ll likely have to file IRS Form 1096.
 Employees don’t need to file this form.

-The 1096 tax form is a one-page form with multiple parts.
+The 1096 tax form is a one-page document with multiple parts.

 In part one, you’ll need to fill in your: